 2. Hair restoration is also a procedure that could be done as an alternative to a hair transplant.

 3. Micro-needling for hair is a procedure that stimulates collagen production, brings proper blood flow to the roots, and encourages hair growth.

-4. Scalp peel is a great non-surgical procedure for damaged hair that provides a boost to hair growth by deep conditioning your scalp, removing dead skin particles, dirt, debris, and residue of cosmetic, beauty products.
+4. Scalp peel is a great procedure for damaged hair that provides a boost to hair growth by deep conditioning your scalp, removing dead skin particles, dirt, debris, and residue of cosmetic, beauty products.

 5. Laser hair induction or Low-Level Laser Therapy (LLLT), is a non-invasive procedure that uses FDA approved light technology which helps stimulate hair follicles and gives a boost to regrowth of thicker, more voluminous hair.